benjamir/benjamir.github.io/_posts/2018-06-05-Increase-padding-of-gnome-terminal.md

 tags: Gnome Desktop Setup Configuration Accessibility
 ---

-Problem: when having multiple (dark-themed) terminals side by the content I find the content hard to read
+Problem: when having multiple (dark-themed) terminals side by side I find the content hard to read

 Solution: increase padding (by a fixed amount of pixels)